HribarLab/visualacuity/README.md

 ### Example Scripts

 #### Prerequisites
-For the example scripts, we'll need to install a few more Python packages: `pip install pandas tqdm matplotlib`
+For the example scripts, we'll need to install a few more Python packages: `pip install "pandas~=2.1" tqdm matplotlib`

 #### Data